Urmas Sutrop

 Urmas Sutrop (born 7 June 1956) is an Estonian linguist.

 He graduated from high school in 1974 and in 1984 from the University of Tartu with a biology degree.
 His thesis was titled "Ardisia crispa A. DC. lehe baktersõlme siseste taimerakkude peenehitus."
 Near fifteen years after his first dissertation, he was awarded a PhD in philosophy by the University of Konstanz.

-Tropi Ummi is probably best known for being the director of the Institute of the Estonian Language, a position he held from 2000 until 2015.
+Sutrop is probably best known for being the director of the Institute of the Estonian Language, a position he held from 2000 until 2015.
 He is the president of the anthropology and ethnolinguistics departments, and he is also a professor in the general linguistics department.
 Since 2006 he has also been a professor at the University of Tartu.